Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Results

 \subsection{Optimal Deep Reservoir Computing sizes}

-In practice, our study enables to study how to set the subsequent reservoir weights.
-Should we choose the first or second reservoir to be larger?
-To investigate this question, we compute the previous metric given in Eq. \eqref{eq: metric convergence} for a fixed computational budget $n_1^2 + n_2^2 = 2 \times 200^2$.
+Our framework enables us to investigate how to optimally set the various reservoir weights in Deep Reservoir Computing, addressing the previously unresolved question of whether the first or second reservoir should be larger.
+To investigate this question, we compute the previous metric given in Eq. \eqref{eq: metric convergence} for a fixed computational budget $N_1^2 + N_2^2 = 2 \times N_\text{med}^2$ for different values of $N_\text{med}$.
 This quadratic scaling corresponds to the computational and memory complexity of the dense matrix multiplication, which is the limiting factor in Eq. \eqref{eq: RC update}.
-Each point is an average of 4000 repetitions.
+Each point is an average of 10'000 repetitions.

-The metric as a function of $n_1$ is depicted in Fig. \ref{fig: fig3 deep RC sizes}.
-We see that the extreme cases yield high error.
+The metric as a function of $N_1$ is depicted in Fig. \ref{fig: fig3 deep RC sizes}.
+We see that in general the extreme cases yield high error.
 When the first reservoir size is too small, the error of the first RK is detrimental even though the second reservoir is closer to its limit.
 Similarly, the second reservoir size cannot be too small or the second recurrent kernel is not well approximated.

-There is a wide region for which the error is relatively small.
+Between these extremes, there is a region for which the error is relatively small.
+For small computational budgets, this region is limited, both reservoirs need to be approximately the same size, while for large reservoirs, the actual reservoir sizes do not seem to matter as much as long as we avoid the extreme cases.
+We also observe that the minimal error is obtained for a first reservoir size slightly larger than the second.

-We performed a Nelder-Mead optimization to find the optimal reservoir sizes for different depths.
-For $L=2$, we obtain $n_1, n_2 = 209, 190$, for $L=2$, we obtain $n_1, n_2, n_3 = 207, 202, 190$.
+To obtain a quantitative answer, we performed a Nelder-Mead optimization to find the optimal reservoir sizes.
+For $L=2$, we obtain $n_1, n_2 = 209, 190$, for $L=3$, we obtain $n_1, n_2, n_3 = 207, 202, 190$.
 Thus, the optimal shapes have first reservoir sizes that are larger than subsequent ones.
 This decreases the noise that is transmitted to the next layers.

 In a nutshell, a good rule of thumb to choose the reservoir sizes in Deep Reservoir Computing is to choose them all equal.
-First reservoirs can be chosen slightly (5\%) larger than the last ones to decrease further the distance with the asymptotic limit performance.
+First reservoirs can be chosen slightly (around 5\%) larger than the last ones to decrease further the distance with the asymptotic limit performance.